 (b) the relevant PIC of the property to which the animal is to be taken from the holding yard.

-Penalty: a fine of $2 000.
+Penalty for this subregulation: a fine of $2 000.

 (2) If a carrier moves an animal from a property and the animal does not have an NLIS device applied to it, the carrier must keep the animal separate from —